RichZhou1999/cs282_final_project_codebase/README.md

 ### Step2: Run the code in the kaggle notebook
 You can run the notebook with the link provided below.

-## Overfit the model on small dataset to verfity the method work
+## Warmup: Overfit the model on small dataset to verfity the method work

-## Train the model on larger simple dataset to verify the model has enough ability
+## Simple task Baseline: Train the model on larger simple dataset to verify the model has enough ability
 Link: https://www.kaggle.com/yihuazhou1999/simple-text-model-checkpoint <br />
 This notebook was trained on "simple text" aiming to predict the position of the neck of the person in the image. <br />
 The training accuracy is around 90% and the validation accuracy is around 15%.
 It shows that the model has the potential to learn the desired task.

-## Train the model on larger complete dataset
+## Complex task: Training for all 16 Key Points